 Characteristics of a Modular Home

-Manufactured homes, formerly called mobile homes, also are built in a factory and meet a federal code, but modular homes must meet the same state and local building codes as stick-built homes.
+Manufactured homes, formerly called mobile homes, are also built in a factory and meet a federal code, but modular homes must meet the same state and local building codes as stick-built homes.
 They’re permanently attached to a standard foundation and are real property.

 Recommended: Guide to Buying, Selling, and Updating Your Home